 Remember, I've updated the original recipe so keep scrolling to the recipe card at the end of this post for all the details.

+The ingredient list is a little shorter than other recipes you might have stumbled across.
 But the ingredients come together so nicely and this bolognese sauce is truly a flavour-packed one.

-Making Spaghetti Bolognese
+How to make Spaghetti Bolognese

 Once you have gathered all your ingredients and a large frying pan, start by chopping the onion.